Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on APA Citation Format.
 Created new wiki pages for client minutes meeting 2 and checked existing requiremnets wiki page for update<hr>

+09/13/2024 - <br>

+I have analysed the project description and made the functional requirements list draft.
+I have also discussed about the project requirements with my team members.